squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 :::note

-You must reactivate the API server the test out the new changes.
-Since there were no changes to the static data models you can simply run `sqrl run` instead of `sqrl run --build`.
+You must reactivate the API server to test out the new changes.
+If you are already running the API server, you can simply restart it by pressing "Ctrl+C" and then running `sqrl run` again.

 :::